bbauska/HTML5-Basics/README.md

 **4.)
 Vibration API**

 It exposes only one method, `vibrate()`, that belongs to the `window.navigator` object.
 This method accepts one parameter specifying the duration of the vibration in milliseconds.
 The parameter can be either an integer or an array of integers.
-In the second case, it\'s interpreted as alternating vibration times and pauses.
+In the second case, it's interpreted as alternating vibration times and pauses.

 ```javascript
 // Vibrate once for 2 seconds